 Once you are on the “Adopt” page you will have the choice between 3 types of donation (see on the right side on the screen).
 Hover on the 3 different penguin drawings and it will explain what each donation involves.

-If you live in or near Akaroa or passing by you can also pop in in our booking office and we can do it for you.
+If are in Akaroa, you can also pop into our booking office and we can do it for you.

 Choose your adoption pack: Digital or Snail Mail?